kiouku/interview-sheet/Algorithms.md

 ### What you need to know
 * Most of them are not correct.
 Correctness difficult to prove.
 * Used to find the optimal solution for a given problem.
-* Generally used on sets of data where only a small proportion of the information evaluated meets the desired result.
-* Often a greedy algorithm can help to reduce the Big O of an algorithm.
 * Examples: Dijkstra's shortest path algorithm, Prim's algorithm,Kruskal's algorithm, job scheduler problem, coin change problem, optimal caching, DNA sequence alignment.

 ## Dynamic Programming and Memoization